Tooth Extractions & Removal in Naperville, IL

 How the Extraction Procedure Works

-Before your extraction, Dr. Brammeier will numb the area with a local anesthetic so you feel little to no discomfort.
+Dr. Brammeier numbs the area with a local anesthetic before your extraction, so you feel little to no discomfort.
 For more complex cases or anxious patients, sedation options are also available.

 Recovery & Aftercare